jamesallen0351/the_office/README.md

 - Look at episode with the most views
 - Look at number of seasons and episodes per season
+- Histogram of the data

+# Modeling

+- Time Series
+- Clustering

 # Conclusion